Bes0n/CKA/README.md

 ![img](https://github.com/Bes0n/CKA/blob/master/images/img10.png)

 ### Installing Kubernetes Master and Nodes
 Now that we’ve considered all the different types of clusters and where to locate the tools we need to install a cluster, let’s get to it!
-In this lesson, we will go through the all steps to install a three-node cluster using your Linux Academy cloud servers.
+In this lesson, we will go through the all steps to install a three-node cluster.

 ![img](https://github.com/Bes0n/CKA/blob/master/images/img11.png)